CHIA-HSUANCHOU/Cloud-Project-HealthShield-Your-Smart-Doctor/README.md

 3. If required inputs are left empty, the system will display a warning message before prediction.
 ![Warn2](img/warning2.png)

-After completing the inputs, click **“View my prediction”** to proceed to the results page.
+After completing the inputs, click **“Get my prediction”** to proceed to the results page.

 ![Demo1](img/page1_1.png)
 ![Demo2](img/page1_2.png)